Lawn mower racing: In the United States

-Lawnmower racing should not be confused with go-karting, wherein lawn mower engines have often been used, especially amongst the amateur participants in go-karting.
+Lawnmower racing in the US should not be confused with go-karting, wherein lawn mower engines have often been used, especially amongst the amateur participants in go-karting.
 Lawn mower racing is based firmly around the use of both engines and chassis from regular model mowers.
-Also, where go-karts are exclusively raced on relatively flat surfaces, lawn mowers can be raced off-road.
+Also, where go-karts are exclusively raced on relatively flat surfaces, lawnmowers can be raced off-road.

 In North Carolina

 Since the summer of 1984, the North Wilkesboro Rotary Club has played host to lawnmower racing at its Wilkes County Agricultural Fairground facility.
 Sanctioned by the Allegheny Mower Racing Association, oval track racing on the dirt is reminiscent of the beginnings of stock car racing at the North Wilkesboro Speedway and the birth of NASCAR.
 Crowds have grown from a few hundred to gatherings of thousands on several Saturday nights from June through September.
 The Wilkes County fairground site is said by many participants to be the premier facility within the AMRA circus.

 Proceeds from the club's lawnmower racing events are distributed throughout the year to the many activities supported by the North Wilkesboro Rotary Club.
-The club contributes to most local United Way agencies, provides annual scholarships to local high school students, holds a Christmas Party for the county's foster children, while also supporting worldwide relief efforts of Rotary International.
+The club contributes to most local United Way agencies, provides annual scholarships to local high school students, and holds a Christmas Party for the county's foster children, while also supporting worldwide relief efforts of Rotary International.